westerra/trexis-backbase-identity-providers-pua-poc/README.md

 > Note for MFA : We need to compare Login events for MFA,For this we need to turn on Login Events from Identity -> Event ->  Config -> Login Events Settings (Where in Saved Types "LOGIN" must be there) else it will do MFA always.
 > Note for LAST_LOGIN_DAYS : LAST_LOGIN_DAYS must be there.
 It's number of days to check last login and also select login event for those days to compare IpAddress If we have enabled Login events.
+> Note for LAST_IP_CHECK : It's number of IpAddresses(Login Event) to compare with current login IpAddress.
+Default value is 4
-> For Example (Today: 10th January,2022) if we set LAST_LOGIN_DAYS to 5 it will do MFA if user did not login for last 5 days.(From 5th January,2022).
-If we have enabled Login event then we will take Login events for last 5 days (From 5th January,2022) and compare last 4 Login IpAddress with current one.
+> For Example (Today: 10th January,2022) if we set LAST_LOGIN_DAYS to 5 and LAST_IP_CHECK to 6 it will do MFA if user did not login for last 5 days.(From 5th January,2022).
+If we have enabled Login event then we will take Login events for last 5 days (From 5th January,2022) and compare last 6 Login IpAddress with current one.
 > Note for OTP_DIGIT : It's number of digit for OTP.
 Default value is 8
 > Note for OTP_PERIOD : It's number of Second for OTP period.
 Default value is 60
 > Note for Password update Email : We need add Event Listeners from Identity -> Event -> Config -> Event Listeners (Select "update-password-email" from dropdown) and also need to turn on Admin Events from Identity -> Event ->  Config -> Admin Events Settings to get email for user password update.
 We can set email body message, footer and subject from configuration (EMAIL_SUBJECT,MESSAGE,EMAIL_FOOTER).